The Importance of Forests in India

 Nobody would be able to escape adverse effect of this destruction.
 The disappearance of forests results in changing rainfall pattern and causing drought conditions in large areas.
 There is a report that about 25 per cent of all the drugs are derived from trees.
 Trees also yield vital industrial oils, resins and dyes.

 Now we understand the importance of forests in the country’s economy.
 We also realize their value in maintaining the ecological balance.
 Now the government tries to save the forest land and reserve forest in the country.
-But the destruction of forests continues lakhs of fresh trees are planted every year in India but they perish, for lack of care.
+But the destruction of forests continues.
+Though, millions of new trees are planted every year in India but they perish, for lack of care.